aws-samples/aws-net-guides/RuntimeSupport/dotnet9/Readme.md

 ## .NET Modernization Tools

 AWS provides assistive tools that help architects, developers, and IT professionals modernize .NET workloads.

-At present, the following AWS modernization tools support **.NET 8**.
+The following AWS modernization tools support **.NET 9**:

 [AWS App2Container](https://aws.amazon.com/app2container/) (A2C) is a command line tool that containerizes your applications.
 It automatically generates a container image configured with the correct dependencies, network configurations, and deployment instructions for Amazon ECS or Amazon EKS.
 A2C can  detect a .NET 8 runtime version and containerize the application using the corresponding runtime base images.

+The following AWS modernization tools support **.NET 8**:

+[Amazon Q Developer .NET transformation](https://aws.amazon.com/q/developer/transform#NET) Amazon Q Developer now offers (in preview) new capabilities for porting .NET Framework applications to cross-platform .NET; using a web experience for large-scale porting, or a Visual Studio IDE experience.
+Accelerate .NET application porting from Windows to Linux up to 4 times faster.
+Streamline transformation tasks and slash operational costs by up to 40%.

 [AWS Microservice Extractor for .NET](https://aws.amazon.com/microservice-extractor/) is an assistive tool that serves as an advisor to assess and visualize monolithic code, and recommend microservice candidates using artificial intelligence and heuristics.
 It also serves as a robotic builder to simplify microservices extraction.
 Microservice Extractor supports analyzing .NET 8 applications for visualization, grouping, and extraction.
 With its integrated strangler-fig porting capability, you can also use Microservice Extractor to break down a large .NET Framework-based application with hundreds of projects and thousands of classes into manageable groups and port those directly to .NET 8.
+Offload tedious .NET porting tasks, such as code analysis, dependency mapping, and refactoring, and reduce Windows licensing costs.

 [Migration Hub Strategy Recommendations](https://docs.aws.amazon.com/migrationhub-strategy/latest/userguide/what-is-mhub-strategy.html) (MHSR) helps you plan migration and modernization initiatives by offering strategy recommendations for viable transformation paths for your applications.
 MHSR can detect .NET 8 applications and provide recommendations for them.